GhostOps77/click-repl/docs/source/documentation/modifying_repl_behaviour.rst

     def greet(name):
         print(f'Hi {name}!')

+    main()

-It invokes repl, only when no extra arguments were passed to the group.
+It invokes REPL only when no extra arguments were passed to the group.

 .. code-block:: shell